I’m on a caesar salad kick. I’ve been making them at home and ordering them at restaurants every chance I get (shout-out to the Cheesecake Factory).

 - Ken’s Steak House Creamy Caesar Salad Dressing

 If you want a cheese-focused caesar dressing, Ken’s Steak House Creamy Caesar Dressing is for you.
-It has the creamy, parmesan-forward quality you want in a store bought caesar dressing while bringing a surprising level of tanginess to the table.
-This is one of the few dressings we tried that had almost no noticeable anchovy.
-Because of that, I think this would be a great caesar dressing if you’re in charge of bringing a salad to the work potluck or family reunions.
-This dressing feels like it would appeal to most people.
+It has the creamy, parmesan-forward quality you want in the best bottled caesar dressing while bringing a surprising level of tanginess to the table.
+This is one of the few dressings we tried that had almost no noticeable anchovy flavor.
+Because of that, I think this would be the best caesar salad dressing if you’re in charge of bringing a salad to the work potluck or family reunions.
+TIt would appeal to most people.

 Best for Cheese Lovers